A Disease Impacting Millions, known by few

 Lymphedema [lim-fa-dee-mah] is a chronic condition where a protein rich fluid called lymph or lymphatic fluid collects in the tissues just below the skin causing swelling.
 Your lymphatic system runs throughout your body and is like a plumbing system for your lymph fluid.

-When the lymphatic system does not work properly, whether it was poorly developed from birth, or damaged from surgery, radiation, or a trauma, the body cannot effectively transport lymph fluid.
-When transport is stopped and lymph fluid cannot drain properly, it causes swelling distal to the area where the drainage is disrupted.
+When this system does not work properly, whether it was poorly developed from birth, or damaged from surgery, radiation, or a trauma, your body cannot effectively transport lymph fluid.
+When transport is interrupted and lymph fluid cannot drain properly, it causes swelling where the drainage is disrupted.
 This swelling can be in any part of the body, most often in the arms and legs, but also the breast or chest wall, head and neck, or genitals.